Q: What does Rouleur mean?

 Q: Where will the training rides be held?

 A: The majority of our training rides will be held in Salt Lake County in the South Valley area.
 Typically we will meet in the Corner Canyon area, with additional rides at locations TBD as the season takes shape.
 The Equestrian Center in the Corner Canyon area provides a location to work on skills, gain fitness, and also a parking lot which proves to be convenient for the vast majority of our riders.

 Q: What do I need in terms of equipment?

-A: Every team member will be expected to show up for training rides with a fully functional, well maintained bike, helmet, hydration and the necessary tools and supplies in case of a flat.
-It is also important that team members do not show up to a ride on an empty stomach.
+A: Every team member will be expected to show up for training rides with a fully functional, well maintained bike, helmet, and hydration.

 Q: Why would this team benefit me?

-A: Athletes who participate with the Rouleur program will gain valuable skills through training sessions with the "Gear Rush Skills" team.
-Professional cyclists such as Bart Gillespie, Alex Grant, Sarah Kaufmann, Jenn Hanks and more will be working with the team members.
+A: Athletes who participate with the Rouleur program will gain valuable skills through training sessions with the "Gear Rush" team.
+Professional cyclists such as Bart Gillespie, Alex Grant, Sarah Kaufmann and more.
 These technical skills not only provide a safe riding experience, but increase bike handling skills allowing each athlete to reach his or her potential.
 Seasoned cyclists continue to improve skills regardless of their level!
 In addition, we hope to expand the friendships of athletes who share the same passion of cycling.

 Q: Am I required to race?

-A: Racing is encouraged for the Race and Elite teams.
+A: Racing is encouraged for the race team but is not a requirement.
+We will provide support at many of the local events, which we hope you will be a part of!
 It certainly is not mandatory for the Devo program.
 We hope to teach you the skills to race safely if your wish is to race at a later time.
-We will be providing support at many of the local races and some of the regional races.